 There are enormous and incredibly diverse career opportunities for biology majors.
 These websites are a good place to start exploring the possibilities and the diversity.

-The McQuade Library has a Career Resource portal to help you identify your career interests, explore your options, and pursue your employment or graduate study goals.
-The career guide features resources to help students and other job-seekers investigate career options, prepare resumes, develop interviewing skills, and identify potential employers.
+The McQuade Library has a career resource portal to help you identify your career interests, explore your options and pursue your employment or graduate-study goals.
+The career guide features resources to help students and other job-seekers investigate career options, prepare resumés, develop interviewing skills and identify potential employers.